davf02/home-automation/domoticz/led-panel-monitore/readme.md

 ## Domoticz on Led Panel
 ### Configure the hardware
-To control the led and buzzer, i've install a fresh instance of Domoticz and decide to use the "GPIO with sysfs" hardware to control the GPIO pin where are connected the leds and buzzer.
+To control the led and buzzer, i've installed a fresh instance of Domoticz and decided to use the "GPIO with sysfs" hardware to control the GPIO pin where are connected the leds and buzzer.

 ![Alt text](gpio_hardware.png)